-For ultra wide people, there are very few things in life more uncomfortable than sitting in a narrow office chair for hours on end.
+For ultra wide people with wide hips, there are very few things in life more uncomfortable than sitting in a narrow office chair for hours on end.
 Like your last trip to Europe flying coach, it gives a whole new meaning to the expression “sardine in a can”.

 With standard office chairs catering to the average adult frame, for wilder people whose waist lines are above the norm (40″ for males and 38.7″ for females), finding a spacious office chair can be challenging.
 Very challenging.